grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 1. `provider` is the name of the APM platform.
 2. `// provider-specific configurations` is the respective configuration parameters for your APM provider, which are listed in their respective platform pages.
 3. `metrics` is the array of custom metrics you want to export from your test run, if you want.
-4. `include_default_metrics` should be set if you want built-in metrics to be included in you export.
+4. `includeDefaultMetrics` should be set if you want built-in metrics to be included in you export.
 Otherwise only the keys in `metrics` will be exported.
 This is enabled by default, which means the `metrics` key is populated with built-in metrics.
-Passing custom metrics to the `metrics` key and having `include_default_metrics` key enabled makes the configuration object to combine built-in and custom metrics.
+Passing custom metrics to the `metrics` key and having `includeDefaultMetrics` key enabled makes the configuration object to combine built-in and custom metrics.
 5. `include_test_run_id` should be set if you want to have test run ID as a tag/label in your metrics export.
 Because it increases the number of metrics recorded by each APM provider, hence increased costs, it is disabled (`false`) by default.

 As you see in the configuration object above, there is an array containing two different objects under the `apm` key.
 This means that you can send metrics to multiple APM providers, provided that you have them enabled in your subscription.
 Please [contact us](https://k6.io/contact) if you want multiple providers to be able to your test run at the same time.

 ## Built-in Metrics

 The following built-in metrics are enabled by default, and are exported to the APM platform of your choice.
-They can also be disabled by setting the `include_default_metrics` key to `false`.
+They can also be disabled by setting the `includeDefaultMetrics` key to `false`.
 If you disable default metrics, you will need to specify an array of metrics using the `metrics` key.

 - data_sent
 - data_received